helloswish/craft-faceted-navigation/README.md

 Provides faceted navigation of entries, using categories, which allows site users to narrow the list of entries they see by applying multiple facets (think Amazon or eBay left sidebar).

+Adapted for Craft 3.x with permission from its original author, the incomparable Iain Urquhart (http://iain.co.nz)

 ## Requirements

 This plugin requires Craft CMS 3.0.0-beta.23 or later.